Smibu/across/README.md

+# Action SuperCross Windows port

+This is a partial port of Action SuperCross to Windows.

+Known limitations:

+* Editor does not work
+* Sound does not work
+* Requires a DirectDraw wrapper library (e.g. DXGL)

+Upstream repo is https://github.com/elastomania/across.
+Original readme is below.

+---

 # Action SuperCross Source Code
 This repository was uploaded in good faith for the purpose of exploring the original source code of this classic game.
 Non-source-code game assets (sounds, graphics, tools, etc.) are not part of this open source release.